wp-plugins/bj-lazy-load/readme.txt

 == Changelog ==

 = Version 0.2.3 =
+* Now (more) compliant to the WP coding style guidelines.
+* All strings localized
+* POT file included (send me your translations)
+* Norwegian translation

+= Version 0.2.3 =
 * Now using DOMDocument for better HTML parsing.
 Old regexp parsing as fallback if DOMDocument is not available.

 = Version 0.2.2 =